twister-php/sql/README.md

 echo sql('SELECT * FROM @ WHERE @ = ?
 OR name IN ([?])
 OR id IN ([]) AND created = @',
 		'users', 'name', 'Trevor', ['Tom', 'Dick', 'Harry'], [1, 2, 3], 'NOW()');
 ```
-No need for escaping, no quotes, no array hanling and no concatenations ...
+No need for escaping, no quotes, no array handling and no concatenations ...

 Output:
 ```sql